Updated: Jun 14

 When working with riders, either beginners or those with experience, I again make sure the basic building blocks are there.
 All of my riders learn Equitation.
 Equitation is the base from which all riding can progress.

 Horses love patterns, they love knowing what is coming next and what is expected of them.
-By being clear, concise and consistent in our cues and actions, our horses can relax and feel more comfortable.
+By being calm, clear, concise and consistent in our cues and actions, our horses can relax and feel more comfortable.
 By making cues in a systematic way, the rider and the horse will know what is coming next.
 This allows horses and their riders to be on the same page working together.

 Slow it down